linrunner/tlp-doc/settings/usb.rst

     USB_EXCLUDE_AUDIO=1

-Exclude audio devices from autosuspend mode:
+Exclude audio devices from autosuspend:

 * 0 – do not exclude
 * 1 – exclude